Mariam Naigaga

 Mariam Naigaga (born 22 May 1979) is a Ugandan banker, statistician and politician.
-She is the elected Woman Representative for Namutumba District in the 10th Parliament and is a member of NRM, the ruling political party in Uganda.
+She was the Woman Representative for Namutumba District in the 10th Parliament and is a member of National Resistance Movement (NRM), the ruling political party in Uganda.

 She serves on the special Presidential Advisory Committee on Budget (PACOB) and is a member of the Budget Committee and the Committee on Finance, Planning and Economic Development in Parliament.

 Naigaga is a member of the Parliamentary Forum on Climate Change (PFCC), the Uganda Parliamentary Forum for Children (UPFC), the Uganda Women's Parliamentary Association (UWOPA), and the Uganda Parliamentary Forum on Social Protection (UPFSP).
 Additionally, she is the NRM secretary general for Namutumba District, the treasurer of the NRM Parliamentary Caucus and the secretary of the Busoga Parliamentary Caucus.

 Naigaga is a former branch manager of Centenary Bank where she secured employment over a thirteen-year period from 2003 up until 2015 when she resigned to join elective politics.
 She is also a member of the Uganda Institute of Banking and Financial Services (UIBFS) and the East African Banking School.